GRAFFITI.....how to report it, remove it, prevent it, and… what is it?

 - Anonymous tips can be phoned into Manchester Crimeline at (603) 624-4040.
 Crime Line offers rewards of up to $2,400 for various crimes.

-Manchester Highway Dept recently purchased a van and cleaning equipment to remove graffiti from public areas and private property that is visible from the City’s right of way and is safely accessible by Highway Department’s personnel and equipment.
+The Manchester Department of Public Works has a van and cleaning equipment to remove graffiti from public areas and private property that is visible from the City’s right of way and is safely accessible by Highway Department’s personnel and equipment.
 The equipment includes a high-pressure water machine that is not appropriate for all surfaces.
 Also, the City does not remove graffiti from above the first floor of buildings, objects such as garbage containers, or some other surfaces.

-- Public property: Please call (603) 624-6444 to report graffiti on public property and the Highway Dept will address it as soon as possible.
+- Public property: Please call (603) 624-6444 to report graffiti on public property and the Department of Public Works will address it as soon as possible.

-- Private property: Complete and submit an (owner request form) to the Highway Department.
+- Private property: Complete and submit an (owner request form) to the Department of Public Works.

 A variety of effective graffiti removal products for different surfaces are available at local hardware and paint stores.